- Last Updated Date:

 Letter of invitation

-If you plan to travel to both the Kyrgyz Republic and Kazakhstan, with Almaty as your arrival and departure point, you need a multiple-entry Kazakhstan visa in addition to a Kyrgyz visa.
+If you plan to travel to both the Kyrgyz Republic and Kazakhstan, with Almaty, Kazakhstan, as your arrival and departure point, you need a multiple-entry Kazakhstan visa in addition to a Kyrgyz visa.

-Routine and strict border controls are implemented on the road between Almaty (Kazakhstan) and Bishkek (Kyrgyz Republic) making travel in this region difficult.
+Routine and strict border controls are implemented on the road between Almaty and Bishkek, Kyrgyz Republic, making travel in this region difficult.
 Strictly adhere to visa regulations.

-Special permission must be obtained from Chinese authorities prior to travelling to China from the Kyrgyz Republic.
+You must obtain special permission from Chinese authorities prior to travelling to China from the Kyrgyz Republic.